Thanksgiving

-Thanksgiving is a national holiday celebrated on various dates in the United States, Canada, Grenada, Saint Lucia, Liberia, and unofficially in countries like Brazil and Philippines.
-It is also observed in the Dutch town of Leiden and the Australian territory of Norfolk Island.
+Thanksgiving is a national holiday celebrated on various dates in October and November in the United States, Canada, Saint Lucia, Liberia, and unofficially in countries like Brazil and Germany.
+It is also observed in the Australian territory of Norfolk Island.
 It began as a day of giving thanks for the blessings of the harvest and of the preceding year.
-(Similarly named harvest festival holidays occur throughout the world during autumn, including in Germany and Japan).
-Thanksgiving is celebrated on the second Monday of October in Canada and on the fourth Thursday of November in the United States and around the same part of the year in other places.
+Various similarly named harvest festival holidays occur throughout the world during autumn.
 Although Thanksgiving has historical roots in religious and cultural traditions, it has long been celebrated as a secular holiday as well.

 History

 Prayers of thanks and special thanksgiving ceremonies are common among most religions after harvests and at other times of the year.
 The Thanksgiving holiday's history in North America is rooted in English traditions dating from the Protestant Reformation.
 It also has aspects of a harvest festival, even though the harvest in New England occurs well before the late-November date on which the modern Thanksgiving holiday is celebrated.

 In the English tradition, days of thanksgiving and special thanksgiving religious services became important during the English Reformation in the reign of Henry VIII.
-Before 1536 there were 95 Church holidays, plus 52 Sundays, when people were required to attend church and forego work.
+Before 1536 there were 95 Church holidays, plus every Sunday, when people were required to attend church and forego work.
 Though the 1536 reforms in the Church of England reduced the number of holidays in the liturgical calendar to 27, the Puritan party in the Anglican Church wished to eliminate all Church holidays apart from the weekly Lord's Day, including the evangelical feasts of Christmas and Easter (cf. Puritan Sabbatarianism).
 The holidays were to be replaced by specially called Days of Fasting and Days of Thanksgiving, in response to events that the Puritans viewed as acts of special providence.
 Unexpected disasters or threats of judgement from on high called for Days of Fasting.

 Special blessings, viewed as coming from God, called for Days of Thanksgiving, which were observed through Christian church services and other gatherings.
-For example, Days of thanksgiving were called following the victory over the Spanish Armada in 1588 and following the deliverance of Queen Anne in 1605.
+For example, Days of Thanksgiving were called following the victory over the Spanish Armada in 1588 and following the deliverance of Queen Anne in 1605.
 An unusual annual Day of Thanksgiving began in 1606 following the failure of the Gunpowder Plot in 1605 and developed into Guy Fawkes Day on November 5.
 Days of Fasting were called on account of plagues in 1604 and 1622, drought in 1611, and floods in 1613.
 Annual Thanksgiving prayers were dictated by the charter of English settlers upon their safe landing in America in 1619 at Berkeley Hundred in Virginia.